hannahdevs/JASON/README.md

 # JASON
 A tiny python utility for dictionary based find and replace in a single string based file.

+Named from it's first use case where I needed the function to generate 39k lines of speicifcally formatted json based on a csv.

 ## Instructions

 Create a `.csv` to serve as the glossary with the first line `Property,Value`.
 Alternatively you could use a spreadsheet software and export as a csv, so long as your first row is correct.